 The Robert Stobie Spectrograph (RSS) is the main workhorse instrument on SALT and is a complex multi-mode instrument with a wide range of capabilities.
-The improved throughput (since 2015, cf. Sec 4.3) together with a well-baffled instrument mean that RSS is a competitive instrument in observations which do not require exceptionally good image quality.

 RSS resides at the prime focus, where it takes advantage of the direct access to the focal plane.
 It was designed to have a range of observing modes, each one remotely and rapidly reconfigurable.
-In keeping with the overall philosophy of exploiting those areas where SALT has a competitive edge, the instrument has thus several unique, or rare, capabilities:
+In keeping with the overall philosophy of exploiting those areas where SALT has a competitive edge, the instrument thus has several unique, or rare, capabilities:

-- 1. Narrow-band imaging: Sensitivity from 320 to 900 nm, i.e. down to the UV atmospheric cut-off. - 2.
-Long-slit spectroscopy (LS): A fully articulating camera/detector used with Volume Phase Holographic transmission gratings (VPHGs) allowing for a wide choice of wavelength coverage and spectral resolutions.
+- 1. Narrow-band imaging: Sensitivity from 320 to 900 nm, i.e. down to the UV atmospheric cut-off. - Long-slit spectroscopy (LS): A fully articulating camera/detector used with Volume Phase Holographic transmission gratings (VPHGs) allowing for a wide choice of wavelength coverage and spectral resolutions.
 Low to medium resolution spectroscopy (up to R ~ 5000 with 1 arcsec slits; R ~ 9000 with 0.6 arcsec slits). - 3.
 Multi-object spectroscopy (MOS) using laser-cut carbon composite focal plane slit masks, of up to ~50 objects at a time.
-A "nod and shuffle" mode will also eventually be employed for accurate background subtraction, but is not yet available. - 4.
-Fabry-Pérot imaging spectroscopy and tunable filter imaging in the range 430-860
+A "nod and shuffle" mode may also eventually be employed for accurate background subtraction, but is not yet available. - 4.
+Fabry-Pérot imaging spectroscopy and tunable filter imaging in the range 430-860 nm using three etalons providing three resolution regimes of R = 320-770, 1250-1650, and 9000 (not currently available) - 5.
+Long-slit spectropolarimetry: Linear, circular and all-Stokes mode spectropolarimetry and imaging polarimetry using either one or both 1/2- and 1/4-waveplate retarders and a large Wollaston beam-splitter mosaic, giving two

-- nm using three etalons providing three resolution regimes of R = 320-770, 1250-1650, and 9000. - 5.
-Long-slit spectropolarimetry: Linear, circular and all-Stokes mode spectropolarimetry and imaging polarimetry using either one or both 1/2- and 1/4-waveplate retarders and a large Wollaston beam-splitter mosaic, giving two completely off-set O- and E-images on the detector. - 6.
+- completely off-set O- and E-images on the detector. - 6.
 High time-resolution spectroscopy: The use of fast frame-transfer CCDs allowing for high-speed observations (up to 0.05 s exposures) in all observing modes.

-Since all instruments are available on the tracker at any time, SALTICAM is used for the acquisition images as a slit-viewing camera to ensure that the target is properly positioned in the slit centre and the slit is aligned as desired.
+Since all instruments are available on the tracker at any time, SALTICAM is used for the acquisition images and as a slit-viewing camera to ensure that the target is properly positioned in the slit centre and the slit is aligned as desired.